VakinduPhilliam/gitmax/README.md

 - Once you select the 'Create' button, you will be navigated back to 'Topology' page where you will see that our application now exists.

-- Finally click and open the app's public URL.
+- Finally, click and open the app's public URL.

 </br>